-A variety of factors are considered when awarding merit including GPA, test scores, community service, leadership and strength of your high school curriculum.
+A variety of factors are considered when awarding scholarships including grade point average (GPA), test scores, community service, leadership and strength of your high school curriculum.

 ACADEMIC MERIT AWARDS

-Merit scholarships are gift aid that is awarded at the time of admission based on GPA, test scores and high school quality.
-There is no application required for an academic merit award.
+Academic Merit Awards are scholarships awarded at the time of admission based on GPA, test scores and high school quality.
+There is no application required for an Academic Merit Award.

 edward g. rector scholarship

-The Rector Scholarship is DePauw's oldest and most prestigious academic award.
-Students are awarded this scholarship based on excellent academic achievement.
-Rector Scholars are the highest academically qualified students in the applicant pool, typically the top five percent.
-To be invited to apply for the Rector Scholarship you must first be nominated by a high school counselor or teacher.
+The Rector Scholarship is DePauw's oldest and most prestigious award.
+Students are selected for this scholarship based on excellent academic achievement as evidenced by the highest academically qualified students in the applicant pool, typically the top five percent.
+To be invited to apply for the Rector Scholarship, students must first be nominated by a high school counselor or teacher.

 holton memorial scholarships

 Holton scholarships are awarded to students who have demonstrated outstanding leadership and service.
 Students are considered for these selective scholarships through the admission process and no additional application is required.
 Students will be notified through their financial aid package if they qualify for a Holton award.

 The Lilly Endowment Community Scholarship Program provides a four-year, full-tuition scholarship to selected students from each Indiana county and can be used at any accredited public or private Indiana college or university.
 In addition to the scholarship provided through the Lilly Endowment, Lilly Scholars will receive a DePauw scholarship equal to the value of room and board charges for up to four years.
 Additionally, the University will provide one fully-funded off-campus Extended Studies opportunity.
 This can take the form of an overseas trip during Winter or May Term.
 It may also include one fully-funded term in the DePauw-Kelley Program.